ienorand/cosmos-ccsds_transfer_frames/README.md

 This gem contains a CCSDS transfer frame protocol for use with the Ball Aerospace COSMOS application.

-The protocol extracts CCSDS space packets from CCSDS transfer frames, optionally prefixing each packe with the transfer frame headers of the frame where it started.
+The protocol extracts CCSDS space packets from CCSDS transfer frames, optionally prefixing each packet with the transfer frame headers of the frame where it started.

 ## Installation